ibm-cloud-docs/devsecops/devsecops-tutorial.md

 The application source code repository, can be hosted either on GitHub or the IBM-hosted Git Repos and Issue Tracking (GRIT) repository from the list of source providers.
 For consistency, this tutorial refers to GRIT.
 {: note}

-The recommended options are displayed by default, but you can click the **Advanced Options** toggle to see all of the configuration options available for the underlying Git integration.
-The default behavior of the toolchain is `Use default sample` that clones the sample application as IBM-hosted GRIT Repository.
+The recommended options are displayed by default, but you can click the **Switch to advanced configuration** toggle to see all of the configuration options available for the underlying Git integration.
+The default behavior of the toolchain is `Use default sample` that clones the sample application into an IBM-hosted GRIT Repository.

-Enter the name of the IBM-hosted GRIT repository that will be created by the toolchain as your application repository.
+Enter a name for the IBM-hosted GRIT repository that will be created by the toolchain as your application repository.

 The region of the repository remains the same as the region of the toolchain.